AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ### (iii)
 What is the difference between something being good for some person and something being good in a more general, abstract, impersonal sense?

+> [!Ans]
+> The example the authors give is punishing an evil person.
+While some may see their punishment as good (as it is a punishment for someone bad) but the punishment is good because it is bad for the evil person.
+Another way to think about this distinction is giving someone new glasses.
+Having better sight would certainly benefit one's well being, but new glasses would only really benefit people who need glasses.
+Thats the difference betweenn good for some person vs good in a more general sense.

 Additional clarification: philosophers would call this second sense of something being good: “good simpliciter,” where “simpliciter” means something like “inherently” or “per se.”
 If something is “good simpliciter,” it just is good, independent of whether or how it might be good for particular people.
 This may seem hard to wrap your head around at first, but we use this sense of “good” all the time.
 For example, you might say to your friend, Alex, during a time of personal crisis that Alex is going through: “It is good that you exist in the world.”
 You might think that Alex’s existence is good for her, and maybe also good for you, since you’re friends.
 But your statement goes beyond this: it suggests that the world itself is a better place with Alex in it.
 In other words, apart from Alex’s existence being good for her and her friends, there’s a more general, abstract, or impersonal sense in which Alex’s existence is “good.”
 This is the idea of “good simpliciter,” and many philosophers believe that it’s important to distinguish it with another common use of the word “good,” as in: “It was good that I saw the doctor”—which is to say, it was good for me that I saw the doctor, because the doctor (let’s assume) cured an illness that I was dealing with.